Table of Contents

 Consider the following rules and guidelines when you organize data into groups:

-tab in the transformation.
-A group key field must contain a predictable range of expected duplicate values, such as a city name or a state name in an address data set.
+• The GroupKey field must contain a range of identical values, such as a city name or a state name in an address data set.

 • Groups do not reorder the position of the records in the mapping data set.